SaniyaPathan12332/classic-snake-game-with-sound--image/README.md

  Sound and images included

 ## About Me
-I'm Saniya Pathan - a beginner python developer and data Analysis Connect with me on LinkedIn: https://www.linkedin.com/in/saniya-pathan-3a00b7354
+I'm Saniya Pathan - a beginner python developer and data Analysis.
+Connect with me on LinkedIn:
+https://www.linkedin.com/in/saniya-pathan-3a00b7354